e-money/em-ledger/README.md

 ## Getting Started

-To better understand em-ledger, start with a [quick tour](docs/emcli.md) of the `emcli` command line interface.
+To better understand em-ledger, start with a [quick tour](docs/emd.md) of the `emd` command line interface.

+The [emoneyjs library](https://github.com/e-money/emoneyjs) is the recommended way for client applications to interact with em-ledger.

 _Please notice that it is highly recommended to use a [Ledger Device](docs/ledger.md) to securely manage keys._

-## Production Network

-See [https://github.com/e-money/launch](https://github.com/e-money/launch) for instructions on how to join our production network.

-## Test Network
+## Networks

-See [https://github.com/e-money/testnets](https://github.com/e-money/testnets) for instructions on how to join our test network.
+See [https://github.com/e-money/networks](https://github.com/e-money/networks) for instructions on how to join our production and test networks.

 ## Integration Guide